 Unfortunately, the extra ingredients in most popular detergents – this one, for example – get an “F” from the EWG for things like developmental and reproductive toxicity, respiratory concerns, environmental toxicity and carcinogenicity.

-The reason companies use these chemicals is because they’re not acidic like most natural rinse aids and therefore won’t neutralize the washing soda.
-However, there’s another way to use washing soda without giving up a natural rinse aid, and that’s to introduce your cleanser and rinse aid during different points of the wash cycle so they don’t cancel each other out.
+Companies use these problematic additives because they’re not acidic like most natural rinse aids, which means they don’t neutralize the washing soda.
+Fortunately, there’s a way to use washing soda without giving up a natural rinse aid, and that’s to introduce your cleanser and rinse aid during different points of the wash cycle so they don’t cancel each other out.

-This detergent recipe calls for pure washing soda as the primary cleansing agent, which should be followed by one or both of my natural rinse aid recipes.
+The detergent recipe below calls for pure washing soda as the primary cleansing agent, which should be followed by one or both of my natural rinse aid recipes.

 Really, just washing soda?

 If this is what you’re thinking, you’re not alone.
 Other homemade recipes contain ingredients like borax, kosher salt, epsom salt and baking soda, which can make them seem more legitimate somehow.
 Truth be told, though, all three of these ingredients do the same thing as washing soda – raise pH and soften water – just less effectively.

 The only exception is borax, which in addition to helping raise pH also combines with washing soda to create hydrogen peroxide.
 However, you can get the same effect – only stronger – simply by using a natural oxygen bleach in your formula.
-This can be helpful if you’re still experiencing hard water deposits after using this detergent plus one or both of the rinse aids.
+This can be helpful if you’re still experiencing hard water deposits after using this detergent along with one or both of the rinse aids.

 For instructions on adding oxygen bleach to your recipe, see the troubleshooting section at the bottom of this post.